RamanChahal98/Machine-Learning-Approaches-for-Biomarker-Identification/README.md

 --- Usage ---

-To use these models with the data provided - or another biomedical dataset, you may need to change the loading location where the data is loaded:
+To use these models with the data provided (see https://easy.dans.knaw.nl/ui/datasets/id/easy-dataset:62981) - or another biomedical dataset, you need to change the loading location where the data is loaded, and the target column:

 data = pd.read_csv("data location here")

 Data locations will need to be changed by user a total of 5 times.
 These are the 1. data location just mentioned,